 Specifications

-- Avionics: Honeywell Easy II EFIS, Honeywell Epic flight guidance, triple Honeywell communication radios, dual Honeywell navigation systems, TCAS 3000SP, Honeywell EGP-100 terrain awareness, dual Honeywell weather radar.
+- Avionics: Honeywell Easy II EFIS with 4 DU-1310 LCD displays, Honeywell Epic flight guidance, triple Honeywell TR-866B communication, dual Honeywell NV 875X navigation, TCAS 3000SP, Honeywell EGP-100 ground proximity warning, and weather radar.

-- Maintenance Status: 2C check and landing gear overhaul in progress, all service bulletins regarding fuel tank corrosion complied with.
+- Maintenance: 2C check and landing gear overhaul in progress, all service bulletins regarding fuel tank corrosion complied with.

 About this Model